yxdesign/Found-in-Translation/README.md

 # Found-in-Translation
-Creative Technology 4 Project 1 - collaborated with Alan and Mario
+Creative Technology 4 Project 1
+a collaborated project of Alan Amaya, Yue Xi, and Mario Santanilla